Spicy Pork and Peanut Noodles

 In a medium bowl, combine the pork, tamari, ginger, garlic and one tablespoon of the chili sauce; mix well.
 In a large, wide skillet, heat the sesame oil.
 Add the pork and cook, breaking up with the tip of a wooden spoon, until the meat starts to brown and cooks through.
 Remove with a slotted spoon to a plate.

 Add 2 cups of the chicken stock, the peanut butter, the remaining chili sauce and the chile flakes to the pan and whisk to combine.
 Lower the heat to medium-high and cook until the sauce is reduced and thickens slightly, about 2 to 3 minutes.
 Add the pork back to the pan and mix to combine.
 Top the noodles with the sauce and sprinkle with the scallions and peanuts.

-Note: Many recipes for Dan Dan noodles call for Chinese egg noodles, which I could not find easily.
-Use any noodle you like here.
-Flat udon noodles worked just fine for me.
+Note: Many recipes for Dan Dan noodles call for Chinese egg noodles, but you can use any noodle you like here.
+Flat udon noodles worked just fine for us.